1064807/reproducible-research_homework/README.md

 Random seeds are used in computational processes that involve randomness to ensure reproducibility.
 Also known as a seed state, or just seed, a random seed is a number (or vector) used to initialize a pseudorandom number.
 A random seed specifies the start point when a computer generates a random number sequence.

+Here is the edited script for the generation of a reproducible simulation of Brownian motion: https://github.com/1064807/reproducible-research_homework/blob/e52736fbf731f6e46ecc2ec76a7e0cca73f7dc67/question-4-code/random_walk.R

 ![Comparison of a script for reproducible simulation of Brownian motion and a scipt for simulating a random walk](https://github.com/1064807/reproducible-research_homework/blob/dcdf3c097c20399d773f5498a7442cfca5017151/comparison_2.png)
 ![Comparison of a script for reproducible simulation of Brownian motion and a scipt for simulating a random walk](https://github.com/1064807/reproducible-research_homework/blob/05b5083c18dece79c5d7bf63dcc0c1de3b2b9aa6/comparison_1.png)